The University of Liverpool

 Student life data

-Here's a breakdown of the current Liverpool student body based on degree program according to The Complete University Guide:
+Here's a breakdown of the current Liverpool student body based on degree program according to 2014 data from The Complete University Guide:

 |Program type||Number of students enrolled|